galaxyproject/training-material/topics/fair/tutorials/bioimage-REMBI/tutorial.md

 > <tip-title>Instructor Note</tip-title>
 >
-> If you're an instructor leading this training, you might ask people to work in small groups for this exercise and encourage discussion within them.
-Ask group members to share with their group which of the user groups they identify as and what metadata they would want.
+> If you're an instructor leading this training, you might ask people to work in small groups for this exercise and encourage the discussion.
+Ask group members to share which of the user groups they identify as and what metadata they would want.
 >
 {: .tip}

 # Categories of metadata
+REMBI covers different categories of metadata, such as:
+- study
+- study component
+- biosample
+- specimen
+- image acquisition
+- image data
+- image correlation
+- analyzed data

-REMBI covers different categories of metadata, such as: *study, study component, biosample, specimen, image acquisition, image data, image correlation, analyzed data*.
-Within each module, there are attributes that should be included to make the published data FAIR.
+> Within each module, there are attributes that should be included to make the published data FAIR.
 We will explore all the modules and attributes suggested by REMBI and we'll show some examples as well.

 ## Study
 The first module of REMBI metadata describes the Study and should include: